kazuya-yamazaki/Interactive-Multimodel-Explorer/README.md

 A web application to interactively visualize products of numerical weather prediction (NWP).
 Rich contents can be hosted on minimal-spec servers because all components are rendered on browsers.

 This project is published under the GPL-3.0 license.
-If you wish to use codes in this repository in your proprietary project, please reach out to ??? (at) cc.u-tokyo.ac.jp to request another type of license.

 ## Overview and requirements of the system